Raezroth/Minecraft-Pinephone/README.md

 Controller: PS5 Dualsense - Bluetooth

-(Note I have changed video settings to low & made edits to mods configuration)
+(Note I have changed video settings to low & made edits to mods configuration.
+I will provide my cfg files if requested.)